Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 footnote_heading: Notes
 title: A look at search engines with their own indexes
 ---
-DRAFT POST: this post is in progress/under review on envs.net and will be posted on my main site, [seirdy.one](https://seirdy.one/) when it's ready.
-Don't share it yet.

 This is a cursory review of all the indexing search engines I have been able to find.

 The three dominant English search engines with their own indexes[^1] are Google, Bing, and Yandex (<abbr title="Google, Bing, Yandex">GBY</abbr>).
 Many alternatives to GBY exist, but almost none of them have their own results; instead, they just source their results from GBY.